 How Termites Communicate

 Termites use pheromones to communicate with each other.
 They are capable of leaving a scent trail to help guide other workers and control behavior patterns.
 Every colony produces its own unique scent.
-It is believed that the queen can even monitor the growth and behavior of her young by feeding them pheromone-laden feces.
+The queen can even monitor the growth and behavior of her young by feeding them pheromone-laden feces.

 Schedule Your Free Inspection